 For those with English/Welsh origins we are able to offer a service since the resumption of document orders in government departments.
 However, due to new shop orders for research, you will find some items ‘out of stock’ and they will remain so until we have cleared those projects.
 We still expect to encounter delays for other document delivery services so there may still be DELAYS to our delivery to you.
 We strongly advise against ordering a research package for a specific birthday etc.

 For those who wish for us to trace their Scottish family trees, record offices and archives have partially reopened.
 This partial opening affects us during the initial stages of research because we cannot access the necessary documents for the period 1920 – present without major delays.

 From the outset we have been flexible with regards to expiry dates on our genealogy gift experience vouchers.

-If you have a voucher that had not expired before 23rd March 2020, your voucher is extended for 15 months, e.g. your original voucher expires on 10 October 2020 and with the 15 month extension it now expires on 10 March 2022.
+If you had a voucher that had not expired before 23rd March 2020, your voucher is extended for 15 months, e.g. your original voucher expires on 10 October 2020 and with the 15 month extension it now expires on 10 March 2022.

-To obtain a 15 month extended date you must contact us in writing (do not phone).
+To obtain a 6 month extended date you must contact us in writing (do not phone).
 Visit our Contact Us page and use the form if necessary.

 Once you have contacted us, you will receive by email your extended date.

 Please note though we have a ‘Force Majeure’ in place – see below.

 Booking a Genealogy Experience

 You can now make a booking.
 Booking slots are opening from October onwards, but please be aware your genealogy experience may not take place at an archive or library.